-- Self-awareness: Managers who understand their own strengths, weaknesses, quirks, and preferences are better equipped to make day-to-day decisions and interact effectively with others who have different personalities.
+- Self-awareness: Managers who remain aware of their strengths and preferences and who understand their own weaknesses, quirks, and development needs are better equipped to make day-to-day decisions and interact effectively with others who have different personalities.

-- Learning agility: Learning quickly from experience is the ability to integrate experiences and adapt to the environment.
-This allows managers to swiftly recognize, analyze, and address new problems.
+- Learning agility: Seeking out diverse experiences, quickly applying lessons learned to new challenges, and being able to integrate experiences and adapt to the environment allows managers to swiftly recognize, analyze, and address new problems.

-- Communication skills: Skilled managers can communicate with people at all levels in the organization, including team members, superiors, peers, and others.
+- Communication skills: Skilled managers can listen, speak, and write clearly and consistently, communicating for maximum impact with people at all levels in the organization, including team members, superiors, peers, and others.
 It’s especially important to effectively communicate goals and expectations.

-- Motivating others: The most successful managers are able to inspire and guide direct reports and others to complete work, especially when goals are unclear.
-This may include motivating others to exceed expectations or put in extra effort—without monetary incentives.
+- Motivating others: The most successful managers are able to inspire commitment, recognize and reward the contributions of others, and guide direct reports to complete work, especially when goals are unclear.
+This may include motivating others to exceed expectations or put in extra effort — without monetary incentives.

 Frontline managers are often scattered across multiple locations, so organizations have traditionally been forced to compromise between quality, cost, and flexibility when considering leadership development solutions for this large audience.
 Digital solutions are the obvious choice to develop new managers because they are cost-effective, and they can be engaging and impactful, too.